-According to our guests' opinion these are the highlights of our proposals, hiking trips hut to hut in the Brenta Dolomites, guided trekking, rock climbing, via ferrata and courses of our mountain guides School Arco Lake Garda Italy, in the past 20 years
+According to our guests' opinion these are the highlights of our proposals, hiking trips hut to hut in the Dolomites, guided trekking, rock climbing courses of our mountain guides School Arco Lake Garda Italy, in the past 20 years

 Everyone who visits the Brenta Dolomites must have some prior mountaineering and via ferrata experience, a firm step and a good physical condition are prerequisites.
-The via ferrata in the Brenta dolomites (ever Bocchette centrali or Bocchette alte) is completely different to the "sports" routes in the valleys.
-This is why we speak of real mountaineering.
-In many parts of the routes the iron cable is not present (impossible to anchor on the rocks) therefore it some rock climbing experience is necessary.
-Sometimes the use of the rope is indispensable, especially at the beginning of the season, to belay crossing of channels or frozen sections, particularly on the Bocchette centrali.
-The via ferratas Bocchette del Brenta from lodge to lodge therefore require previous mountaineering and via ferrata experience.
+The routes (ever Bocchette Centrali or Alte) is completely different to the "sports" routes in the valleys.
+In many parts of the routes the iron cable is not present (impossible to anchor on the rocks) therefore some rock climbing experience is necessary.
+Sometimes the use of the rope is indispensable, especially at the beginning of the season, to belay crossing of channels or frozen sections, particularly on the Bocchette Centrali.
+The trips from lodge to lodge therefore require previous mountaineering experience.

-The offer of the Alpine mountaineering School Arco consists of the Crossing of the Brenta Dolomites from North to the South in five or three days, on the via ferrata Bocchette Brenta, with overnight stay from hut to hut.
+The offer of the Alpine mountaineering School Arco consists of the Crossing of the Brenta Dolomites from North to the South in five or three days, on the via ferratas, with overnight stay in the huts.

 We meet in Madonna di Campiglio (or in the vicinity).
 We drive to the starting point in Vallesinella (1.513 m) and here we can leave our car on the parking lot.
 From Vallesinella we climb up a steep mountain path passing Rifugio Casinei further on up to Rifugio Tuckett (2.270 m).
 As we are spending our first night here, it is comfortable for us to deposit some of our gear at the mountain lodge, things which are not necessary to be taken on our today's trip.
 After a lunch break we ascent to Bocca di Tuckett (2.648 m) over a snow slope with sometimes icy segments.
 In this case we might have to wear our crampons to facilitate the climb up.
 Once we have reached Bocca di Tuckett we turn North and partially proceed on some of the many iron ladders of via ferrata Benini (initial part of via ferrata Bocchette Alte).
 After a short break on a plateau we descend along the airy and exposed paths of the via ferrata "Sentiero Dallagiacoma" towards Rifugio Tuckett.
 We are will spend our first night here - walking time: about 6/7 hours from Vallesinella, considering breaks and slow pace (depending on the fitness of the participants and weather conditions).

 Early start from Rifugio Tuckett.
-We ascent to Bocca di Tuckett and in about one hour we reach the starting point of via ferrata Bocchette Alte.
+We ascent to Bocca di Tuckett and in about one hour we reach the starting point of the Bocchette Alte.
 (Important information: This ferrata is for expert alpinists with solid prior mountaineering experience and can be done only during safe weather conditions.
 There is no emergency exit during the trip).
 We are proceeding on iron ropes and upward ladders thus quickly gaining altitude (3.150m).
 We can enjoy breathtaking stunning views of the Adamello Glacier Park, Presanella Peak and Lake Molveno.
 At the 3.000 m sign we have reached a comfortable and large ledge called "Cengia Garbari" cutting into the East face of Cima Brenta and turning into a narrow ledge from which we are descending a steep channel by means of two iron ladders.
 However, these delicate passages of Bocchette Alte are protected by iron ropes.
-Subsequently we are crossing the via ferrata delle Bocchette Alte on airy and exposed paths and channels which leading us to Spalla di Brenta, the Southern shoulder of Cima Brenta(3.020 m).
-In our back the South face of the second highest top of the Brenta Dolomites, in the Southwest Cima Tosa Peak (3.173 m) accompanied by Crozzon di Brenta (3.130 m), in the South Torre di Brenta.
+Subsequently we are crossing on airy and exposed paths and channels which leading us to the Southern shoulder of Cima Brenta(3.020 m).
+In our back the South face of the second highest top, in the Southwest Cima Tosa Peak (3.173 m) accompanied by Crozzon (3.130 m), in the South Torre di Brenta.
 Climbing upwards to Spallone di Massodi and down along the ridge on iron ladders; after a short traverse and an airy straddle, we are getting to proceed on the steep and seemingly never ending ladder - Scala degli Amici - On protected trails with ladders on narrow and airy, more and more exposed towards the end, we are reaching Bocca dei Massodi (2.790 m).
 We cross Bocca dei Massodi climbing upwards to a platform and then down again to Sfulmini Glacier.
 After a not difficult glacier crossing in descent we reach Rifugio Alimonta (2.580 m) where we are spending our second night.
-Total ca. 6/7 hours walk on the via ferrata Bocchette Alte del Brenta
+Total ca. 6/7 hours walk

 Departure from Rifugio Alimonta.